itu-rad/data-selection-framework/README.md

 # If you want to install additional dependencies add dependencies in conda.yaml and run:
-conda env update --file conda.yaml --prune
+conda env update --file conda.yaml